 The 'after 2020' map is an estimate based on these facts:

 Concentrations of newly activated anchorages elsewhere in the Gulf Islands (red triangles), and approximate anchoring depths.
 Transport Canada stating their intentions: 'equal and fair' distribution of anchoring traffic along the southern coast; address increasing demand for anchorages; develop a protocol of how to identify and establish new anchorages in the next few years.

 If you put these facts together, you can draw your own conclusions whether Salt Spring Island will get anchorages like the rest of the Gulf Islands or not.

-Blaming people for having a 'not in my backyard' attitude is not a constructive way of looking at things and gets it completely wrong.
+Blaming people for having a 'not in my backyard' attitude is not a constructive way of looking at things.

-The opposite is true: Why should you feel OK that the quality of life of others and the environment are being harmed, as long as you don't experience it personally (yet)?
+The same argument can also be flipped around: Why should you feel OK that the quality of life of others and the environment are being harmed, as long as you don't experience it personally (yet)?